 Stevenson University Online’s Bachelor of Science in Legal Studies is designed for working adults who want to pursue a career as a paralegal or legal assistant.
 Paralegals may not provide legal services directly to the public except as permitted by law, but under the supervision of an attorney.
 Upon completion of the online Bachelor’s in Legal Studies program, paralegals can contribute as vital members of legal teams through investigative research, trial preparation, and litigation support.
+Our Legal Studies program is approved by the American Bar Association for paralegal education and training.

 Graduates of this program will acquire knowledge of several fields of law, enabling them to perform detailed work including: conducting legal research and writing, gathering information electronically, investigating cases, interviewing witnesses, drafting pleadings, managing trial preparation and litigation support, and drafting contracts.